tinayiluo0322/LIVE-AI-2025-Hackathon/README.md

 - **Speech recognition and gesture tracking**, enabling natural and responsive interactions.
 - **Interactive text guidance**, displaying **pop-up text** to reinforce reading and pronunciation.
 - **Real-time educational animations**, visualizing learning concepts **as kids explore them**.
-- **Portable design**, allowing NeoNest to be used in classrooms, at home, or on the go. **Available in both Web App and Physical Magic Mirror Version**.
+- **Portable design**, allowing NeoNest to be used in classrooms, at home, or on the go.
+It is currently available as **both a web app and a physical Magic Mirror version**!

 ### Product Features